CASPer Preparation (2025-2026) And How To Build Emotional Intelligence For 4th Quartile Success

 Before taking the Casper test, it is crucial to familiarize yourself with its format.
 Understand the differences between the video-based and text-based sections.
 The video-based scenarios involve watching a short video where actors portray real-life situations.
 After watching the video, you will be presented with two open-ended follow-up questions to answer.

 The text-based scenarios, on the other hand, consist of written prompts that describe a hypothetical situation or ethical dilemma.
-After reading these prompts, you are expected to answer a series of three questions.
+After reading these prompts, you are expected to answer a series of two questions.
 The Casper test progresses from one scenario to the next automatically, so you will not need to manually navigate between webpages.

 Familiarizing yourself with the format of the Casper test is crucial to ensure a smooth experience on test day.
 Being comfortable with the video-based and text-based scenarios, understanding the time constraints, and being familiar with the online platform can eliminate uncertainties and help calm your nerves.
 By preparing ahead and becoming acquainted with the Casper test format, you can improve your overall performance on test day and showcase your skills effectively.